juangamella/ges/README.md

 **Parameters**

 - **score_class** (ges.scores.DecomposableScore): an instance of a class implementing a locally decomposable score, which inherits from `ges.scores.DecomposableScore`.
 See [decomposable_score.py](https://github.com/juangamella/ges/blob/master/ges/scores/decomposable_score.py) for more details.
+- **completion_algorithm** (function, optional): the "completion algorithm" used to go from PDAG to CPDAG after the application of each operator.
+Must be a function which takes and returns a PDAG adjacency.
+If `None`, the algorithm used in the original GES paper is used.
 - **A0** (np.array, optional): the initial CPDAG on which GES will run, where where `A0[i,j] != 0` implies `i -> j` and `A[i,j] != 0 & A[j,i] != 0` implies `i - j`.
 Defaults to the empty graph.
 - **phases** (`[{'forward', 'backward', 'turning'}*]`, optional): this controls which phases of the GES procedure are run, and in which order.
 Defaults to `['forward', 'backward', 'turning']`.
 The turning phase was found by [Hauser & Bühlmann (2012)](https://www.jmlr.org/papers/volume13/hauser12a/hauser12a.pdf) to improve estimation performace, and is implemented here too.
 - **debug** (int, optional): if larger than 0, debug are traces printed.
 Higher values correspond to increased verbosity.